 Create a Shipping Account and Book the Label

-There are many reasons why you should use Redline and not try to directly ship by yourself:
+There are many reasons why you should use not try to directly ship by yourself:

 - They have the necessary certifications that carriers like FedEx require to ship live animals.